On the jump of the cover time in random geometric graphs: Concluding remarks and future work

 \section{Concluding remarks and future work}

 We showed that the cover time undergoes a jump at the threshold of connectivity, decreasing from $\Theta(n \log^2 n)$ to $\Theta(n \log n)$ a.a.s.
-It is therefore natural to ask what happens right at the threshold of connectivity: assume then that $r^d=(\log n+ f(n))/V_d$, where $f(n)$ may be positive or negative, and $|f(n)|=o(\log n)$.
+It is therefore natural to ask what happens right at the threshold of connectivity: to this end, assume that $r^d=(\log n+ f(n))/V_d$, where $f(n)$ may be positive or negative, and $|f(n)|=o(\log n)$.
 If $f(n)$ is negative and $|f(n)|=\omega(1)$, the same argument as in Case 2 of Section~\ref{sec:lower_bound_fixed_radius}, can be used to show that the number of vertices of degree $1$ inside the giant component is a.a.s. $\Omega(nr^d V_d e^{-r^d V_d})=\Omega(e^{-f(n)})$ (which is positive since $f(n)$ is negative).
-Hence, we obtain a set $V'$ of those vertices of degree 1 vertices $x,y$ for which $\log(|V'|)=-f(n)$, and any pair of vertices of $x,y \in V'$ satisfies $\mathcal{R}(x\longleftrightarrow y) \geq 1$.
+Hence, we obtain a set $V'$ of those vertices of degree 1, $x,y \in \cG_n$ for which $\log(|V'|)=-f(n)$, and any pair of vertices $x,y \in V'$ satisfies $\mathcal{R}(x\longleftrightarrow y) \geq 1$.
 Thus, by Theorem~\ref{thm:lowerboundcov}, a.a.s. $\tau_{\cov} \ge \gamma n \log n |f(n)|$.
 We do not know for which values of $f(n)$ this lower bound is tight.
-On the other hand, the upper bound of Theorem~\ref{thm:nonfixed_r_upper_bound_backbone} shows that between any two vertices $x,y$ belonging to a dense cube of the auxiliary giant component (as defined there), $\mathcal{R}(x\longleftrightarrow y) =O(1/\log n)$.
-The value of the cover time is thus determined by the maximal resistance between pairs of vertices, one of which being outside the giant.
+On the other hand, the upper bound of Theorem~\ref{thm:nonfixed_r_upper_bound_backbone} shows that for any two vertices $x,y$ belonging to a dense cube of the auxiliary giant component (as defined there), $\mathcal{R}(x\longleftrightarrow y) =O(1/\log n)$.
+The value of the cover time is thus determined by the maximal resistance between pairs of vertices, one of which being outside this auxiliary giant, but still inside the giant.
 It is subject of further work to obtain results on these pairs.

 More generally, in the same spirit as the very precise works on the cover time for the random walk on $\mathbb{Z}^d$, one could ask for more precise estimates on the cover time for any $r \le r_c$.
-Since we do not have very precise estimates on the Green's function (this being essential for the calculations there) and we neither know of an isomorphism translating $\mathcal{G}(n,r,2)$ into a problem on Gaussian free fields, this seems to be out of reach with the current techniques.
+However, since we do not have very precise estimates on the Green's function, this seems to be out of reach with the current techniques.